 Our Careers Department has an up-to-date and extensive stock of careers literature, both general and specific.
 All pamphlets, brochures and books are available for students to browse through and the main careers stock is borrowable and is located in the Learning Resources Centre.
 In addition, the school has careers software available to all students across our network which can provide bespoke information and guidance.

 Students are encouraged to use the information services and staff to research areas of interest to them and during Key Stage 3 labour market information and careers education are delivered through a variety of subjects.
+For example in Year 7 History the students consider jobs from the past that no longer exist, alongside current occupations and possible new employment opportunities in the future, whilst in Year 7 Physical Education students take on different roles such as performer, coach, umpire and official in order to gain an appreciation of the different skills required.

 Mrs V Akbulut Careers/ Work Experience Co-ordinator (Monday – Friday)